-Many commenters who were generally supportive of the exclusions suggested modifications.
-Several commenters recommended that the exclusions expressly apply to all information coming from communications subject to the attorney-client privilege, whether or not the whistleblower was an attorney, because non-attorneys are often in possession of information that is subject to the privilege.
-Other commenters wanted us to modify the rules to ensure that we are not receiving privileged information.
-For example, one commenter requested that the rule explicitly state that we are not seeking privileged information, and, that if such information is provided to us, we will not argue that the privilege was waived.
-Other commenters recommended that the rule should exclude all information coming from communications with attorneys, even if the privilege had been waived.
+Many commenters who were generally supportive of the exclusions suggested modifications. n126 Several commenters recommended that the exclusions expressly apply to all information coming from [\34315] communications subject to the attorney-client privilege, whether or not the whistleblower was an attorney, because non-attorneys are often in possession of information that is subject to the privilege. n127 Other commenters wanted us to modify the rules to ensure that we are not receiving privileged information. n128 For example, one commenter requested that the rule explicitly state that we are not seeking privileged information, and, that if such information is provided to us, we will not argue that the rule should exclude all information coming from communications with attorneys, even if the privilege had been waived. n130 n126 See, e.g., letters from M.J.
+O'Loughlin; joint letter from Apache, Cardinal Health, Goodyear, HP, Merck, Microsoft, Proctor & Gamble, TRW, United Technologies ("Apache Group"); Financial Services Roundtable; and GE Group; Arent Fox LLP; CCMC.